 Today, rural home buyers can receive added funding, depending on their location.
 In addition, some states offer stamp duty reductions or exemptions.
 To find out if you’re eligible, please refer to the links at the bottom of this article.

 State and territory governments usually announce their FHOG terms and conditions, and funding levels in their budget.
 Often, budget announcements occur annually, just after the end of the financial year, for the preceding year ahead.
 At this time, cap limits can change where home and land packages cannot exceed a specified dollar amount.
+Other changes typically include the amount of the grant and the dwelling type.

 Furthermore, each state and territory have rules as to what buildings are FHOG eligible, and the timing of payment.
 Therefore, it’s important to check out their websites.
 But, as a rule of thumb, payment of the grant is under the following conditions: